General Travel Information

 Further, each employee has a designated "work base."
 An employee's work base is his or her primary location of work (Main campus, Children's and Women's Hospital, etc.) If an employee works at more than one University location (e.g., a faculty member with a teaching load at USA Baldwin County and the main campus), the University will determine which location is deemed to be the employee's work base.

 All travel should be by the most economical route practical.
 The mode of transportation used should be the most economical and practical one obtainable under the circumstances of the travel involved and in the best interest of the University.
 Any person traveling by another route or originating a trip from other than the base area, without adequate justification, shall assume any additional expense.
 Where there is interruption of travel or deviation from the direct route for the traveler's personal convenience, the allowable reimbursement will not exceed that which would have been incurred for uninterrupted travel.

 Personal automobile usage by the most direct route is authorized in accordance with state law at the standard mileage rate allowed by the Internal Revenue Service for business use of an automobile, generally not to exceed the total amount of the 14-day advance coach/economy air fare to the destination plus airport ground transportation.
-Currently, the standard mileage rate is 53.5 cents per mile.
+Click here for the current standard mileage rate.
 Notice will be sent to departments and posted on the Travel Office website as this rate changes.
-The traveler must detail, on the travel form, the calculations used in determining the transportation reimbursement.
+The traveler must detail, on the travel expense report, the calculations used in determining the transportation reimbursement.
 The information used in the calculations must be obtained when other arrangements are being made for the trip.
 When personal automobiles are utilized for official travel and the traveler is reimbursed at the standard mileage rate, gasoline purchases are not reimbursable to the traveler.

 When two or more employees travel in the same automobile, only one is eligible for mileage reimbursement.